velartrill/velartrill.github.io/orig/spirals/addicted/seduction.md

 I obey, and then--

 Taya is standing -- no, floating in front of me, holding me by my arms.
 It's pitch black.
-I can only make out her features by the light emanating from her intricate luxtoos.
+I can only make out her features by the light emanating from her intricate luxmarks.
 She spreads her hands and stars spread out around us, the cool glow of the Crown Nebula lighting up the dark.
 I turn my head and glimpse Saravan hanging in space, islands and continents and clouds laid out across its surface, the vast blue gas giant of Ümêtan rising behind.
 I turn back to Taya and stare at her in wonder.

 "We're-- where are we?
 How--"